 When we ran the M-files above we produced a nice graph, which we could print using the Print button in the graphics window.
 However, the M-file code is sitting in the Editor window.
 We can print that as well, as a separate document.
 If we want to produce a report showing the code and the output we can merge these in another word processor, say MS Word, but if we then decide to change our code we have to recreate the output document.
 This is quite cumbersome.
 Matlab, however, provides a way to actually print your M-file code and its output in a single document.
 It's called publishing.
 You can publish your result as a webpage, a PowerPoint presentation, a Word document, or in several other formats.
-We will describe how to take your completed M-file and publish it to a webpage, which Matlab calls "Publish to HTML."
+We will describe how to take your completed M-file and publish it to a webpage, which Matlab calls "Publish."

-In this case, where the M-file produces only a single output at the end, all you do is go to the File menu in the editor and select "Publish to HTML."
-There is also a button at the left side of the icon bar that does the same thing.
+In this case, where the M-file produces only a single output at the end, all you do is go to the Publish tab in the editor window (or if your editor is docked in the main Matlab window go to the Publish tab), and press the "Publish" icon on the far right.
+This will publish your m-file in HTML format.
 In very short order, a window will appear with your code and output (the graph).
 You can then print that window for a complete record of your work and what it produces.
 Very neat...